pearlsal/postural_glm_hmm/readme.txt

-The software is in its first beta version.
+The code is in its first beta version.

 This package is aimed at bridging the postural pipeline of the Whitlock group with a state space model (ssm-> https://github.com/lindermanlab/ssm ).